lxc/incus/doc/remotes.md

 ## Select a default remote

-The LXD command-line client is pre-configured with the `local` remote, which is the local LXD daemon.
+The Incus command-line client is pre-configured with the `local` remote, which is the local Incus daemon.

 To select a different remote as the default remote, enter the following command: